 The traffic problem has been around for decades, and it's getting worse by rapid urbanization as more people are moving to cities and more people are driving thus causing traffic.
 In 2018, the United Nations estimated that by 2050, approximately 68% of the world's population will live in urban areas.
 In response to this urbanization wave, traditional traffic management systems have adapted by using static traffic signal timings and traffic cameras.
 However, these systems often lack the real-time adaptability required to effectively address the ever-changing traffic problems and predict the patterns to improve in future.

 Traffic congestion is a complicated problem influenced by various factors, like road design, population density, time of day, accidents, and weather conditions.
-Current and most traffic management strategies primarily rely on historical data and predefined traffic signal timings.
-While these strategies can be helpful, they fall short when it comes to addressing the ever-changing and evolvingand evolving nature of congestion.
+Current and most traffic management strategies mostly depend on historical data and predefined traffic signal timings.
+While these strategies can be helpful, they fall short when it comes to addressing the ever-changing and evolving nature of congestion.
 A comprehensive solution is required to utilize real-time data, predictive analytics, and user engagement to effectively manage congestion in urban environments.

-Everyday navigation applications, such as Google Maps, Apple Maps, and Waze, provide real-time traffic updates and suggest alternative routes based on user data.
-While these applications offer value for individual navigation, they lack solving the traffic problem across the whole city and don’t provide long-term solutions.
+Everyday used navigation applications such as Google Maps, Apple Maps, and Waze, provide real-time traffic updates and suggest alternative routes based on user data.
+While these applications offer value for individual navigation, they often lack solving the traffic problem across the whole city and don’t provide long-term solutions.
 Other technologies include Traffic Management Systems (TMS) which monitor the traffic using traffic light signals.
 However, these systems frequently depend on static signal timings and lack the ability to dynamically adapt to real-time traffic conditions.

 2. Body